dehond/dehond.github.io/_posts/2024-03-04-phase-vocoder.md

 <div>
 <img align="center" width="100%" src="/assets/posts/vocoder/waves_1.svg">
 </div>
 The shaded, grey areas here denote the windowing functions, which we took to be a Hann window (i.e. a single period of a sinusoid).
-If we now split out all these frames, we get the following wavelets (here stacked vertically so we can tell them apart):
+If we now split out all these frames, we get the following wavelets (stacked vertically so we can tell them apart):
 <div>
 <img align="center" width="100%" src="/assets/posts/vocoder/waves_1-2.svg">
 </div>